loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-Oh, la, la Estelle ! what have you done ?!
+Oh, la, la Estelle ! what have you done?!

 A resource which is not a Doctrine Entity needs a custom grid data provider -->